Foster

 Happy old Ryokan played with children everyday

-and begged for his little bit of food.
+and begged for his little

 He once wrote, “The thief left it, the moon at my window.”